salvadorz/productive_development/code_formatting/README.md

 ### `git-clang-format`
 Using code formatting in a project with legacy code may yield unfavorable results, and it might be more beneficial to explore alternative tools. git-clang-format will format only the code that is touched (refactored).
 Basically only the changes intended to be commit-ed will receive the formatting.

+More info regarding to put on your pre-commit hooks [here](https://ortogonal.github.io/cpp/git-clang-format/)

 ## Online Resources
 * _online_ [clang-format builder](https://zed0.co.uk/clang-format-configurator/)
 * [Base Styles Coding comparator](https://github.com/motine/cppstylelineup)